ViNN280801/CW3_Kongdi/README.md

         use one or more
-        bitwise operations of the C language to solve the task; have a looped menu with which the user can select the "getting started" action, including the choice of the data input method for filling arrays (manual input or filling with random values); exit.
+        bitwise operations of the C language to solve the task; have a looped menu with which the user can select the "getting started" action, including the choice of the data input method for filling arrays (manual input or filling with random values), the "exit" action.
+The count of the sequence numbers of bits starts with 1.
-        Table 5 - Options for task No. 2 of control work No. 2
     </p>

 <img src="Pics/KA_CW3_task2_10var.jpg">